 2. Highlight experimentation: Mention how you apply new tools or strategies: “After learning about AI-powered chatbots, I implemented one on our website, which boosted customer engagement by 20%.”

-3. Be specific: Discuss a recent trend or tool you’ve explored, like the rise of TikTok as a marketing platform or advancements in AI for content personalisation.
+3. Be specific: Discuss a recent trend or tool you’ve explored, like the rise of TikTok as a Marketing platform or advancements in AI for content personalisation.

 4. What would you do if a campaign didn’t perform as expected?